-The statistics of industry includes data from enterprises principal activity of which is industry.
+The statistics of industry includes data from enterprises, which have industry as their principal activity.
 Data are measured by the enterprise method, i.e. for enterprises having their registered office on the relevant territory, including their establishments, plants, and units located in other regions.
 A 100% survey is applied to get data from enterprises with 100+ employees.